 All 40 pitches are around the park's perimeter, leaving a central area safe for children to play.
 At the site's south side, 13 pitches with 10A electricity are ideal for birdwatchers and those without children.
 There are now six pitches on the north part of the site with electricity (10A).

 Wildlife abounds.
 There are many nearby attractions should you tire of the peace and quiet, such as Wookey Hole, Cheddar Caves and Gorge, Longleat, the beautiful small city of Wells (with leisure centre), Clarks Village, etc. You can cycle into both Wells and Glastonbury using Sustrans Route 3.
 Free maps of three short cycle routes are available.

 The central wooden toilet block is kept very clean and includes facilities for children.
-Small shop with essentials and a van calls in high season with local produce.
-Play equipment, football, badminton net, table tennis and play house.
-Crafts/entertainment for children (high season and busy weekends).
-Gloworm safaris (summer evenings).
-The park office (and bicycle hire), is across the lane.
+Play equipment, football, badminton net, table tennis and play houses.
+A full range of bikes and firepits (with wood and kindling) for hire.
+The park office is across the lane.
 Cabin with fridges and freezers for campers’ use (free), library and tourist information.
 Mobiles and laptops charged for a small donation to charity.
 Dogs are not accepted.

 From A39 Glastonbury-Wells road turn east at Brownes Garden Centre and follow camping signs.
 From A361 Glastonbury-Shepton Mallet road follow camp signs from Pilton or Steanbow.
 (Roads are narrow with few passing places).Link to campsite location map on google